ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/3-Release-Notes.md

 **Removed**

 **Fixed**
-- Fixed icon overwrites for consistent pipboy icon patches
+- Fixed icon overwrites for consistent pipboy icon patches.
+Thank you to discord user @Baby for pressing the issue and bringing it to my attention

 **Updated**